Location: Columbus College of Art & Design, 60 Cleveland Ave.,Columbus, OH 43215

 Sidebar: This is the first I have heard about a poetry slam.
 I know many would say that I have led a sheltered life.
 The poetry slam sounds like something I would enjoy, so if you hear about one in the Columbus area, contact me via Facebook(614whats2love) or hit the link to send me an email (Doreen.Dawkinsphoto@gmail.com).

 Have you ever performed with multi-media?
 For example, putting your work to jazz or performed while someone is painting?

 I have done events in the past where we have had a painter create visual art live over the course of the event.
 When it comes to music, I am not a musical person.
-I have had moments where I have performed with a band.
 As a poet, I have been asked to perform and when I got there they wanted me to perform with the band.
 Luckily, because I am an artist, I know a lot of musicians in town so usually when that happens there is usually 1 or 2 musicians in the band that I know, and they know I don’t know music.
-I say, “Listen, either I start then you come in, or you start, and you give me a nod when I am supposed to start.”
-Even though I love listening to music, I am not a musician.
+I say, “Listen, either I start then you come in, or you start, and you give me a nod when I am supposed to start.

 I think everybody has one good poem in them.
 I say let it out.

 I love poetry because it is so assessable to people.
 Anybody can write a poem, and it doesn’t necessarily have to be good.
 What is good is a slippery slope.
 It is a wonderful form of expression.
 It can usher you into community with other people, writers, and artists who are expressing themselves.
 As an African American poet, it is incumbent upon me to say something.
 I have an opportunity to have my voice be heard whether it is in written form, published or standing in front of an audience like tonight.
 I do not have the luxury of creating poetry for poetry sake or art for art sake.
 I have a responsibility to say something that matters about my existence, about the existence of all of us, or the experience of black people.